Kuks: Etymology

-The name is probably derived from the Old German word for share of mining revenue.
+The name is probably derived from an Old German word for share of mining revenue.
 According to another theory, the word meant ore smelting remains.

 Geography

 Kuks is located about 18 km south of Trutnov and 21 km north of Hradec Králové.
 It lies on the border of three geomorphological regions: the lowlands of East Elbe Table and Orlice Table, and the undulating landscape of the Jičín Uplands.
 The highest point is at 422 m above sea level.
 The Elbe River flows through the municipality.